Frnd-me/frnd-me.github.io/_posts/2024-10-23-talos-incus.md

 tags: [incus, talos, kubernetes, qemu]
 ---

-Incus is a versatile tool for managing containers with LXC and virtual machines (VMs) using QEMU, offering a fast and efficient way to create VMs.
+Incus is a versatile tool for managing containers with LXC and virtual machines (VMs) using QEMU.
+It offers a fast and efficient way to create VMs.
 Forked from LXD, Incus provides a powerful alternative to traditional virtualization platforms like VirtualBox.
-By utilizing KVM for hardware-accelerated virtualization via QEMU, Incus enables rapid VM deployment, ideal for scenarios requiring multiple instances.
+Using KVM for hardware-accelerated virtualization via QEMU, Incus enables rapid VM deployment, which is ideal for scenarios requiring multiple instances.

 This guide will walk you through setting up VMs with Incus on Arch Linux, configuring the firewall, installing Talos, and spinning up a Kubernetes cluster.